connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 # Integration Events

-This is a similar concept to [integration events defined in Microsoft's .NET Microservices Architecture e-book](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events):
+That all sounds like a similar concept to the [integration events defined in Microsoft's .NET Microservices Architecture e-book](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events):

 > The purpose of integration events is to propagate committed transactions and updates to additional subsystems, whether they are other microservices, Bounded Contexts or even external applications.
 Hence, they should occur only if the entity is successfully persisted.

-The above types of events would be handled internally within the boundary of the domain.
-However, integration events are part of the **public API contracts** that clients can subscribe to.
+The difference is that the types of events mentioned earlier would be handled internally within the boundary of the domain, whereas integration events are part of the **public API contracts** that other systems can subscribe to.

 These could be published to subscribers using an Event Bus like RabbitMq, or some HTTP callback method like WebHooks or SignalR.